Andy Taylor (guitarist): Reunions

 Taylor participated in the 1994 reunion of Power Station.
-They recorded a second album Living in Fear for EMI.
+They recorded a second album, Living in Fear, for EMI.
 During the course of this album, Bernard Edwards died in his hotel room after a Chic gig in Tokyo.
 The band were shellshocked at his sudden death, but vowed to continue as a trio and complete the project.
 They subsequently finished the album with Canadian engineer/producer Mike Fraser, with a Japanese and US tours to follow to promote the record.

 In 2000, Taylor reunited with the other original members of Duran Duran to record their first new music together since 1985.
 The band secured a new recording contract with Sony Records.
 Their ensuing album, 2004 Astronaut, featured a blend of Taylor's heavy guitar with the synth hooks of the classic Duran Duran sound.
 The first single, "(Reach Up for The) Sunrise", reached number five in the UK, and the album reached number three (number 17 in the US).

 Months prior to the album's release, the band played their largest-ever UK tour in the spring of 2004, which was followed by a world tour in 2005, including Asia, Europe, South America, and North America.
 The band also performed at Live 8.

 In 2006, whilst recording a new Duran Duran album, Taylor once again parted ways with the band.
-The subsequent album, titled Reportage, was scrapped by the band after his departure.
+The subsequent album, titled Reportage, was temporarily scrapped by the band (with a new 2025 / 2026 release window announced in 2025) after his departure.
 More recently, Taylor strongly hinted in his blogs that Duran Duran's management company were partly responsible for his departure.
 This was confirmed when The Sunday Times (UK) printed a retraction on 4 May 2008.

 A short controversy followed as Taylor wrote in his 2008 autobiography that there was no "blunt message" and that in addition to the problems of writing and recording Reportage, old conflicts between other band members and himself had resurfaced.
-The other band members have maintained their version, in which Andy Taylor's chronic unexplainable absences are pointed out.
+The other band members have maintained their version, in which Andy Taylor's chronic inexplicable absences are pointed out.
 The band issued a statement in the wake of his departure, stating they "will be continuing as Duran Duran without Andy, as we have reached a point in our relationship with him where there is an unworkable gulf between us and we can no longer effectively function together".

-In 2019, Andy ended his 10-year hiatus from music and started to tour again, releasing a new single.
+In 2019, Andy ended his 13-year hiatus from music and started to tour again, releasing a new single.

-After touring with British rock band Reef in 2020, Taylor went on to produce their new album Shoot Me Your Ace, due to be released in April 2022.
+After touring with British rock band Reef in 2020, Taylor went on to produce their new album Shoot Me Your Ace, which was released in April 2022.

+In March 2023 Taylor rejoined Duran Duran to record a new album, Danse Macabre, which was released that November.
+Taylor also released Man's a Wolf to Man, his first solo effort in 33 years.